Vyral/vicky-durandisse/_posts/2018-09-17-whats-going-on-with-baltimore-real-estate.md

 In Baltimore, there is a lot of fear that the market is crashing.
 Values of homes are going down, which worries builders in the area.

 However, the one thing about real estate that is constant is that it isn’t constant—it’s always changing.
-To be successful, you need to learn how to ride the wave.&nbsp;
+To be successful, you need to learn how to ride the wave.

 **So if you don’t have any plans to be an investor but you do want to be a homeowner, what do you need to do?**